paprika-dev/csci2720-project/README.md

 The client will be running at `http://localhost:5173` and the server will be running at `http://localhost:8080`.

 ### (Optional)
-You can run the following commands if you want to .
+You can run the following commands if you want to perform individual actions.
 - `npm run install_client`
 - `npm run install_server`
 - `npm run import_dataset`